 The Vex Robotics competition involved complex robots operated by remote control and possessed the advanced functionality to scoop up disks and hurl them into disc golf goals.
-Competing in a small arena, four robots scrambled to earn points by driving over, picking up plastic disks, and projecting them at a basket goal while enduring other robots’ Battle Bot, bumper-car-style interference.
+Competing in a small arena, four robots scrambled to earn points by driving over, picking up plastic disks, and projecting them at a basket goal, while enduring other robots’ Battle Bot, bumper-car-style interference.
 The machines were small feats of mechanical, electrical, and computer engineering.

 This was the first year the SECME competition included a computer science engineering component.
 The pilot project was divided into two contests, a discussion on the ethicality of the use of AI facial recognition in public schools and coding an AI chatbot to answer questions with song lyrics from a chosen artist.
 The AI contest was designed to create contests for SECME tied to highly skilled technical engineering jobs of the future.

 In the AI chatbot competition, Fort Lauderdale Cypress Bay high school students Peter Yungman, Ethan Wolfe, and Diego Tahares created an Ariana Grande chatbot.
 When the text input asked, “Where are you?”
-Ariana Grande, the chatbot, replied, “You know we hit that jewelry store.”
+Ariana Grande, the chatbot, replied “You know we hit that jewelry store.”
 Their presentation landed them in second place.
-The first-place winners, Marquis Lockett and Dylan Holmes of Leflore High School in Mobile, Ala., programmed a Tupac chatbot programmed to respond to queries with inspirational quotes and, when asked for life advice, offered- “Keep hustling ‘til the money comes.”
+The first-place winners Marquis Lockett and Dylan Holmes of Leflore High School in Mobile, Ala., programmed a Tupac chatbot programmed to respond to queries with inspirational quotes, and when asked for life advice offered- “Keep hustling ‘til the money comes.”

-Nancy Ruzycki, Ph.D., an instructional associate professor in the Department of Materials Science & Engineering, is the principal investigator of a grant from the Florida Department of Education, Career and Technology Division to teach middle and high school teachers about the new Florida AI Career Frameworks and courses and to support teachers in building foundational knowledge for the teaching of AI concepts.
-As part of this grant, Ruzycki received $50,000 to design and develop the middle and high school AI contest for SECME and bring Florida SECME students to the pilot AI contest.
+Nancy Ruzycki, Ph.D., an instructional associate professor in the Department of Materials Science & Engineering, is the principal investigator of a grant from the Florida Department of Education, Career and Technology Division to teach middle and high school teachers about the new Florida AI Career Frameworks and courses, and to support teachers in building foundational knowledge for the teaching of AI concepts.
+As part of this grant, Ruzycki received $50,000 dollars to design and develop the middle and high school AI contest for SECME and to bring Florida SECME students to the pilot AI contest.
 Over 15 teams and nearly 50 students participated in the AI contest.

 “SECME has always had mousetrap cars and water bottle rockets, which is great.
 Having an AI component acknowledges the shifting landscape of computer engineering,” she said.
 “AI is the future.
 The next wave of engineering is computation based.
 We came up with this concept for an AI contest that focuses on ethics and design.
-Moving forward, we will add this to the roster as we modernize SECME.”
+Moving forward we will add this to the roster as we modernize SECME.”